Marketers seeking to dominate their respective niches should be focused on the best website layouts for maximum UX and conversions.

 With a flat and simple layout design, you can deliver the content in a way your audience expects.
 But the other pages of your site should be similarly laid out so that there’s a logical progression to how your visitors navigate your site.

 For example, many websites follow the tried and true Home, About, Services, and Contact as a basic structure.

 Other pages may be included, such as Blog and FAQ, for instance.
-But these commonly named headers are familiar to most web users, and thus tend to be more effective for the common website visitor.

 Of course, your site may offer a unique menu, like footwear leader Zappos.
 But you can’t get much simpler than Women, Men, Kids, Departments, Brands, and Sale.

 Keep your menu items simple to understand and you should have an effective website layout to drive more sales.